Stabilizing Welfare-Maximizing Decisions via Endogenous Transfers: Abstract

 \section{Abstract}

-Many multiagent systems rely on collective decision-making among self-interested agents, which raises deep questions about coalition formation and stability.
-We study social choice with endogenous, outcome-contingent transfers, where agents voluntarily form contracts that redistribute utility depending on the collective decision, allowing fully strategic, incentive-aligned coalition formation.
-We show that under consensus rules, individually rational strong Nash equilibria (IR–SNE) always exist, implementing welfare-maximizing outcomes with feasible transfers, and provide a simple, efficient algorithm to construct them.
-For more general anonymous, monotonic, and resolute rules, we identify necessary conditions for profitable deviations, sharply limiting destabilizing coalitions.
-By bridging cooperative and noncooperative perspectives, our approach shows that transferable utility can achieve core-like stability, restoring efficiency and budget balance even where classical impossibility results apply.
-Overall, this framework offers a practical and robust way to coordinate large-scale strategic multiagent systems.
+Many multi-agent systems depend on collective decisions made by self-interested agents, which raises deep questions about coalition formation and stability.
+We study social choice with endogenous, outcome-contingent transfers, where agents voluntarily form contracts that redistribute utility depending on the collective decision, allowing for fully strategic coalition formation.
+We show that under consensus rules, individually rational strong Nash equilibria (IR-SNE) always exist, implementing welfare-maximizing outcomes with feasible transfers, and provide a simple, efficient algorithm to construct them.
+For more general anonymous, monotonic, and resolute rules, we identify necessary conditions for viable deviations, significantly limiting the possibility of destabilizing coalitions.
+By bridging cooperative and noncooperative perspectives, our approach shows that transferable utility can achieve core-like stability, restoring efficiency and budget balance even where classical impossibility results generally apply.
+Overall, this framework offers a practical and robust way to coordinate large-scale strategic multi-agent systems.